romland/xorzee/README.md

 # Xorzee
-A low-latency, HD video streamer and motion detector.
+A low-latency, motion detector and HD video streamer.
 The goal is that it must run on (the) one core of a Raspberry Pi Zero[1].

 - [x] ...HD stream meaning: 1920x1080 @ ~30 frames per second _to web-browser_
-- [x] ...low-latency meaning: a delay of no higher than 150 milliseconds
+- [x] ...low-latency meaning: a delay of no higher than 150 milliseconds [2]
-- [x] ...wrapping stream to popular audio/video container serverside
-- [x] ...recorded video saved as a popular format real-time
+- [x] ...recorded video saved as a popular format[3] real-time
 - [x] ...without depending on ffmpeg
 - [x] ...able to stream live camera feed directly to dozens of web-clients simultaneously and without intermediaries
 - [x] ...stream always or stream on activity